jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 # Glossary

 ## MP3
 Compressed audio file format.
-Final product that can delivered via the web.
+Often used for web-based audio.

+## project folder

+Folder that contains SESX file and all WAV files associated with your project.

 ## SESX